Things to do with your parents when they visit Amsterdam

 Have a jolly day out on the water

-Before your parents go full midlife crisis, buy a boat, and retire to the coast, test out their sea legs by renting one yourself.
-As they argue about who gets to hold the map (hopefully not upside down), keep shouting “are we nearly there yet?” with this list of the best waterfront bars to moor up at.
-Even thought it's always amusing watching them trying to find a spot to park, if the canal belt is too busy, you’ll find numerous quieter lakes and rivers ideal for boating outside of the city where you can rent a sailboat, motorboat or even a canoe.
+Before your parents go full midlife crisis, buy a boat, retire to the coast, and test out their sea legs by renting one yourself.
+As they argue about who gets to hold the map (hopefully not upside down), keep shouting “Are we nearly there yet?” with this list of the best waterfront bars to moor up at.
+Even though it's always amusing watching them trying to find a spot to park, if the canal belt is too busy, you’ll find numerous quieter lakes and rivers ideal for boating outside of the city, where you can rent a sailboat, motorboat or even a canoe.

 See some quirky exhibits

-The culture never stops in Amsterdam, with unusual museums hiding in all manner of unexpected locations.
+The culture never stops in Amsterdam, with unusual museums hiding in unexpected locations.
 Even on your metro transfer, you can peek at dozens of archaeological finds in Rokin station’s Below the Surface exhibit.
-They'll undoubtedly love this fascinating collection excavated during the construction of the North/South line - just pray that it doesn’t inspire them to buy their own metal detector.
+They'll undoubtedly love this fascinating collection excavated during the North/South line construction - pray that it doesn’t inspire them to buy their own metal detector.
 For something a bit different, Artis Micropia is an entire interactive museum dedicated to weird and wonderful microbes and is honestly great fun for all ages.
 Or, if you’re feeling a bit cheeky, take them over to Museum Tot Zover (The Funeral Museum).
 Located in a cemetery, it’s the perfect setting for an uncomfortable conversation about your inheritance.